aclark4life/blog/2016/11/23/project-makefile-open-business/index.rst

 **Makefile for Python Web Development & Related Projects**

-A while back I was asked to present to the `Configuration Management Working Group of DC <http://www.cmwg.org/>`_:
+A while back I was asked to present to the |cmwg|.

 .. image:: /images/project-makefile-tweet.png
     :align: center